Amazon Echo Keeps Losing Connection – How To Fix

 Why Does my Echo Keep Losing Connection?

-There are a few possible reasons your Echo could be losing connection and the most common issue is with the Wi-Fi.
+There are a few possible reasons your Echo could be losing connection, and the most common issue is with the Wi-Fi.
 This is the easiest problem to fix and will be covered in the next paragraph.
 If that doesn’t work, go down the list until the problem is solved.
-If the connection won’t come back at all, you may need a new Echo.
+If the connection doesn’t come back at all, you may need a new Echo.

 Check the Wi-Fi

 Before the Echo device takes all the blame, you should check other devices (phones, tablets, smart TVs, computers) to see if they have a good connection.

 If not, perhaps your Wi-Fi is the problem and not the Echo, in which case you should focus your efforts on fixing the Internet connection.
 Often, power cycling your cable modem or router is enough to resolve connectivity problems, but sometimes it’s necessary to contact your ISP.

 Power Cycling Your Amazon Echo

 Have you established that everything’s okay with your network access?
 If that’s the case, it’s probably the Echo that doesn’t connect.
 We suggest that you start with a tried and true fix for electronic devices: the restart.

 Turn off your Echo device.
 Do the same with your modem and router, and turn off the Wi-Fi on all connected devices.